Natural Health & Wellness

 Apply essential oils

-Lavender is our number one go-to for all sorts of issues that require an anti-inflammatory, like taking the itch out of mosquito bites, helping heal scratches and bruises, muscle tears and sprains.
+Lavender is our number one go-to for issues that call for an anti-inflammatory.
+It takes the itch out of mosquito bites and helps heal scratches, bruises, muscle tears, and sprains.
 Many oils contain anti-inflammatory properties, which is key to healing pain.
 Choose your favorite!
 Most are inexpensive, and a little goes a long way.

 NaturoBliss Lavender Essential Oil, 100% Pure Therapeutic Grade